Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Iteration 1</summary>
    <br>

-   For iteration 1 the key focus was to target the Site Administration to ensure the platform was operational with a superuser.
+   For Iteration 1 the key focus was to target the Site Administration to ensure the platform was operational with a superuser.
 Test users were set up with the ability to login and out as well as reset passwords.

    In additon to this some optional site update User Stories where applied to allow the site owner to detail updates to test users as the site was in development.